EasyCodingTutorial/AuthenticationSystem/README.md

-# Authentication System Using NextAuth.js
+# Authentication System Using NextAuth

 ## Overview
 This **Authentication System** is built using **Next.js 15** and **TypeScript**, leveraging **NextAuth.js** for secure user authentication with **credentials-based login**.
 This system provides a robust authentication solution, including hashed password storage, session management, and protected routes.